WHAT WE DO

 • When you see litter on the street, you know there is a massive litter problem in the watershed.

-• When large amounts of rain, litter and pollutants mix they cause drainage issues, clog storm drains, cause flooding, and harm wildlife.
+• When large amounts of rain, litter, and pollutants mix, they cause drainage issues, clog storm drains, lead to flooding, and harm wildlife.

 • To reduce litter on the streets and in watersheds, please BAG YOUR GARBAGE and tie it tight, and DO NOT OVERFILL your bins!